dianaaugusta/pdf-page-converter/README.md

 - Convert web pages to PDF with a single click
 - Easy-to-use and intuitive user interface
-- View and share your converted PDFs directly from the app
+- View your converted PDFs directly from the app
 - Customizable settings for PDF output

 ## Getting Started